Daudet Ilunga Tshiswaka

 Biography

-Dr. Daudet Ilunga Tshiswaka is an Assistant Professor of Public Health.
+Dr. Daudet Ilunga Tshiswaka is an Associate Professor of Public Health.
 He has a PhD. in Community Health from the University of Illinois at Urbana-Champaign.
 His research interests focus on health disparity, global health, and minorities’ health.

 Much of his research has involved health promotion and studies of health issues of minorities such as Africans who immigrated to the United States.
 His doctoral dissertation, for example, examined perceptions of diabetes risk factors among Congolese immigrants in Illinois.